notjavid/notjavid/README.md

 ## Projects
 | Log analyzer Project - Developed a log analyzer tool in Kali Linux to process and visualize log data.
 Enhanced the ability to detect security incidents by identifying patterns and anomalies in log files.
+| Password Checker - This script provides a simple yet effective way to check the strength of a password and encourages the use of stronger passwords by providing clear feedback